On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series

-In this section we fix a finite Galois extension $F/k$ of number fields with Galois group $G$.
+We fix an odd prime $p$ and a finite Galois extension $F/k$ of number fields with Galois group $G$.
 We also fix a finite set $\Sigma$ of non-archimedean places of $k$ containing all $p$-adic places and all that ramify in $F$.

 By abuse of notation, we shall sometimes simply denote by $\Sigma$ the set $\Sigma(F)$ of places of $F$ lying above those in $\Sigma$.
 If $L$ denotes either $k$ or $F$, we write $G_{L,\Sigma}$ for the Galois group of the maximal Galois extension $L_\Sigma$ of $L$ which is unramified outside $\Sigma\cup S_L^\infty$.
 For convenience, we abbreviate the ring $\mathcal{O}_{L,\Sigma\cup S_L^\infty}$ to $U_L$.